AdamsTaiwan/TestCore3/README.md

 # TestCore3
 Solution to test on Core 3

-This solution currently work worked with Core 3 Preview 6 with 0 errors/warnings.
+This solution worked with Core 3 Preview 6 with 0 errors/warnings.
 After removing Preview 6 and installing Preview 7 the following errors occurred even after rebooting windows, removing obj/bin folders, do a solution clean, nuget restore and rebuild.

 ```